hujhax/austin-improv-wiki/Shows/Elf Employment.md

 * 12/17: [[Performers/John Ratliff|John Ratliff]]

 ### 2013 Run
-In 2013, the show runs Fridays and Saturdays at 6pm at [[The Institution Theater]], from 12/6/13 to 12/22/13.
+In 2013, the show runs Fridays and Saturdays at 6pm at [[Theatres/The Institution Theater|The Institution Theater]], from 12/6/13 to 12/22/13.
 #### Cast
 * [[Amy McKenna]]
 * [[Performers/Bryan Curry|Bryan Curry]]